Xudong-Huang/may/README.md

 If you need to tune the coroutine stack size, please read [here][stack]

 ## Notices
-* The spawn APIs are changed to `unsafe` since 0.2.0 so that apply rust safety rules.
-Please ref this [issue](https://github.com/Xudong-Huang/may/issues/6) and this [issue](https://github.com/Xudong-Huang/may/issues/8)
 * Both stable and nightly rust compiler are supported
 * This crate supports below platforms, for more platform support, please ref [generator][generator]